jameshughes89/cs102/src/site/asn4.rst

     * I have provided you with an already complete ``fromFile`` factory method
     * Make your constructor private

+* Under the hood, this class is creating and storing a binary tree of ``HuffmanNode`` objects
+* I recommend having a field within the class that stores each character's encoding in a ``Map<Character, String>``
+* Do not be afraid to make use of private helper methods

 Implementing the Class